cabrerac/cabrerac.github.io/_includes/_snippets/data-address.md

     <div class="row" style="height: 100%">
         <div class="columns" style="width: 100%">
             <div class="column vertical-middle text-left" style="width: 50%">
                 <p>Predictions can deviate from the expected values.
-Prediction errors are quantified by a <b>loss function</b> that indicates the algorithm how far is the prediction from the target value.
+Prediction errors are quantified by a <b>loss function</b> that indicates to the algorithm how far the prediction is from the target value.
 This difference is used to update the machine learning model's internal parameters to minimise the prediction errors.
 Common examples include Mean Squared Error for regression problems and Cross-Entropy for classification problems.</p>
             </div>
             <div class="column vertical-middle text-left" style="width: 50%">
                 <img src="{{ site.url }}/assets/media/diagrams/training-process.svg" alt="Training Process" style="height: 500px">